Holymoorside and Walton: Local government reforms and later

 1894 was the beginning of a loss of territory administratively, much of New Brampton and the Birdholme and Boythorpe parts of Walton were absorbed into Chesterfield parish and borough, with further land transfers in 1910 and 1920, to provide land for housing.
 In 1935, the southern area of Brampton parish comprising Chanderhill, the Loads settlements, Holymoorside and Holy Moor was transferred to Walton.
 Walton parish was in 1988 renamed to the present day Holymoorside and Walton.
-Eight inscribed boundary stones were erected in 2000 to mark the Millennium, the first of which is found at the Holymoorside Village Hall car park.
+Nine inscribed boundary stones were erected in 2000 to mark the Millennium, the first of which is found at the Holymoorside Village Hall car park.

 Governance and demography

 Population

-There are 2,233 residents recorded within the parish for the 2011 census, an increase of 59 (3%) from the 2001 census, and at 1.5 persons per hectare the population density is much lower than the district (3.6) and national averages (4.1).
+There are 2,138 residents recorded within the parish for the 2021 census, a reduction (5%) from the 2,233 residents recorded within the parish for the 2011 census, which itself was an increase of 59 (3%) from the 2001 census, and at 1.5 persons per hectare the population density is much lower than the district (3.6) and national averages (4.1).
 Reflecting the trend nationally however, it has an ageing population, the ratio of young people in the parish is below the averages both in the district as well as countrywide.

 Housing

 The built environment is broadly of good condition.
 A number of buildings and structures have national and historic interest, including several listed buildings (see Listed Buildings below) and ancient monuments (see Scheduled Monuments below).
 The parish is a popular area in which to live and demand for new homes is strong.
-The housing stock is generally good, the main tenure comprised owner occupied (83% locally, 63% nationally), with other forms such as rented (both private and social) being relatively low.
+The housing stock is generally good based on 2011 census data, the main tenure comprised owner occupied (83% locally, 63% nationally), with other forms such as rented (both private and social) being relatively low.
 The difference between demand and the available types and tenure of residences is an issue, as well as is the affordability of existing and new homes.
 House price averages are relatively high.

 Working output and travel

-Levels of economic activity in the area are high.
+Levels of economic activity in the area are high using 2011 census figures.
 There are some employment opportunities locally; however, most of the residents generally travel, many by car, beyond the parish for work.
 A relatively high number of residents work from home (6.9%, the national average being 3.5%).
 The majority of people living in Holymoorside use a car, with 85% of households having access to one, compared to 74% nationally.
 There is provision for some public transport.
 Locally there is a good and regularly used network of footpaths and bridleways.